ThrowTheSwitch/Ceedling/docs/PluginDevelopmentGuide.md

 Conventions & requirements:

-* Plugin configuration names, containing directory names, and filenames must:
+* Plugin configuration names, the containing directory names, and filenames
+  must:
    * All match (i.e. identical names)
-   * Be snake_case (lowercase names with connecting underscores).
+   * Be snake_case (lowercase with connecting underscores).
 * Plugins must be organized in a containing directory (the name of the plugin as used in the project configuration `:plugins` ↳ `:enabled` list is its containing directory name).